poornikabonam/Generative-Adversarial-Networks/README.md

 The Generator’s goal is to increase \( D(G(z)) \), making the Discriminator more likely to classify generated samples as real.

-### Why Experimentation is Important

-Experimentation is critical because:

-- **Hyperparameter Tuning**: GANs are sensitive to hyperparameters like learning rates and network architectures.
-Experimentation helps in finding optimal settings.
-- **Training Stability**: GANs can be unstable, so different approaches and techniques may be needed to stabilize training and improve results.

 ## Types of GANs